microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/02-DeployAndConfigure.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="2.2">2.2 Deploy and Verify</h2></a>

 Once you've completed your pre-deployment planning, it's time to deploy and verify that deployment.
 In this stage, you'll deploy Azure SQL (using the Azure portal or command-line), determine network configuration and how to connect, and run some queries that verify your deployment configuration.

+### Key deployment implementation details

+While Azure is taking care of the deployment for you, there are some deployment implementation details that you should be aware of.
+All of the services are built on the Azure backbone known as *Azure Service Fabric*.
+Understanding the backend of how some of these services are deployed and scaled on Azure Service Fabric will help you understand various behaviors that you may see.

+#### Azure SQL Managed Instance

+Behind the scenes, for Azure SQL Managed Instance, Azure deploys a dedicated ring (sometimes referred to as a *virtual cluster*) for your service.
+This architecture helps in providing security and native virtual network support.
+However, because of this architecture, deployment and scaling operations can take longer.
+For example, when you scale up or down, Azure deploys a new virtual cluster for you and then seeds it with your data.
+You can think of every instance as running on a single virtual machine.
+Azure SQL Instance pools were introduced to help with the long deployment time, because you can pre-deploy a "pool" of dedicated resources, making deploying into a pool and scaling within a pool much faster (and with a higher packing density since we can deploy multiple instances within a single VM).

+#### Azure SQL Database

+Azure SQL database is contained by a logical database server.
+In most cases an Azure SQL Database is hosted by a dedicated SQL Server Instance, however you do not have to worry about managing the instance.
+The logical database server is used so you have something to connect to, as well as for grouping and managing certain permissions and configurations together.
+Within each logical database server, there is a logical master database, which can provide instance-level diagnostics.

+#### Azure SQL Database - Hyperscale

+The Hyperscale tier within Azure SQL Database (not yet in Azure SQL Managed Instance) has a unique architecture for Azure SQL.
+The Azure SQL team rearchitected Hyperscale for the cloud, and this architecture includes a multi-layer caching system, which can help with both speed and scale.
+Scaling and other operations no longer become size of data related and can be completed in constant time (a matter of minutes).
+The use of remote storage also allows for snapshot backups.
+In a later module of the Azure SQL fundamentals learning path, you will learn more details related to the architecture and how it affects performance and availability.
+One callout to consider during the deployment phase is that once you move a database to the Hyperscale tier, it is not possible to "go back" to the General purpose or Business critical tiers.

+#### Resource Governance

+As you increase or decrease the resources in a service tier, the limits for dimensions such as CPU, storage, memory, and more may change up to a certain threshold.
+While there's a multi-faceted approach to governance in Azure SQL, primarily the following three technologies are leveraged to govern your usage of resources in Azure SQL:

+* Windows Job Objects allow a group of processes to be managed and governed as a unit.
+Job objects are used to govern the file virtual memory commit, working set caps, CPU affinity, and rate caps.
+You can leverage the DMV `sys.dm_os_job_object` to see the limits in place.
+* Resource Governor is a SQL Server feature that helps users (and in this case Azure) govern resources including CPU, physical IO, memory, and more.
+Azure SQL Managed Instance also allows user-defined Resource Governor workload groups and pools.
+* File Server Resource Manager (FSRM) is available in Windows Server and is used to govern file directory quotas which are used to manage max data sizes.

+Finally, there have been additional implementations to govern transaction log rate built into the database engine for Azure, through *transaction log rate governance*.
+This process limits high ingestion rates for workloads such as `BULK INSERT`, `SELECT INTO`, and index builds, and they are tracked and enforced as the subsecond level.
+They currently scale within a service tier linearly.

 <br>